HiFlow / Non Invasive Ventilation (NIV)

 - this may assist to a degree with CO2 retainers

-The concept of HiFlow via nasal cannula effectively and reliably increasing PEEP has largely been disproved, however with a closed mouth, deep nasal inspiration and PEEP may be assisted by the high flows
+The concept of HiFlow via nasal cannula effectively, continuously and reliably increasing PEEP has largely been disproved, however with a closed mouth, deep nasal inspiration and PEEP may be assisted by the high flows.
+There is no doubt, however, the comfort and added humidification does significantly aid most patients

 - failure of HiFlow to correct gas exchange in the patient may lead to the need for NIPPV